hensonj2/LoL-Item-Set-Builder/README.md

 LoL-Item-Set-Bulder is a set of python programs built to gather data from Riot's League of Legends API.

-Originally built for academic purposes, this project is available for all to use and manipulate to your liking under the MIT License.
+Originally built for academic data mining purposes, this project is available for all to use and manipulate to your liking under the MIT License.